-- 1. Calls for the continued interest of the OIC and its Member States in the stability and prosperity of Bosnia and Herzegovina in the face of the crucial period it is passing through; - 2.
-Welcomes the efforts of the OIC Contact Group on Bosnia and Herzegovina, which conducted its last meeting in September 2010 in New York; - 3.
-Acknowledges the significance of the continued contributions of the OIC members of the Peace Implementation Council to the budget of the Office of the High Representative; - 4.
-Encourages the regional efforts towards confidence building among stakeholders in BiH and the neighbouring countries and welcomes the recent reconciliation efforts of the regional leaders; - 5.
-Calls upon all local, regional and international stakeholders to decisively and categorically discourage divisive rhetoric and actions that could harm the territorial integrity of BiH;
+- 1. Calls for the continued interest of the OIC and its Member States in the stability and prosperity of Bosnia and Herzegovina in the face of the critical period it is passing through, - 2.
+Welcomes the efforts of the OIC Contact Group on Bosnia and Herzegovina, which conducted its last meeting in September 2012 in New York, - 3.
+Acknowledges the significance of the continued contributions of the OIC members of the Peace Implementation Council to the budget of the Office of the High Representative, - 4.
+Encourages the regional efforts towards confidence building among stakeholders in BiH and the neighbouring countries, - 5.
+While welcoming the creation of a broad based, multi-ethnic state level Government 16 months after the general elections held in October 2010, and the adoption of crucial laws, including State Aid Law and Public Census Law, thereafter, expresses concern about the ongoing political crisis in the country, - 6.
+Welcomes the results of the local elections taken place on 7th of October 2012, which were conducted in line with the international standards and in an orderly manner, - 7.
+Expresses concern about the increasing divisive rhetoric and calls upon all local, regional and international stakeholders to decisively and categorically discourage such rhetoric and actions that could harm the territorial integrity of BiH,

-- 6. Reminds that the main responsibility regarding the reform process rests with the people and the political leaders of Bosnia and Herzegovina; - 7.
-Taking into consideration the tragic events that occurred in Srebrenica 15 years ago, calls upon the Islamic World to commemorate 11 July as the Day of Mourning; - 8.
-Emphasizes the importance of the economic development in consolidating peace and stability in Bosnia and Herzegovina and invites the Islamic Development Bank to develop result-oriented projects in cooperation with the relevant development agencies of the Member States for ameliorating the economic and social conditions of the people of Bosnia and Herzegovina; - 9.
-Calls upon the OIC Member States and the OIC financial institutions to increase their contributions to the OIC Trust Fund for the Return of the Displaced Persons in BiH: - 10.
-Requests the Secretary General to follow up the implementation of the present Resolution and report thereon to the 39th Session of the Council of Foreign Ministers.
+- 8. Encourages the European and Euro-Atlantic orientation of Bosnia and Herzegovina, and reminds that the main responsibility regarding the reform process rests with the people and the political leaders of Bosnia and Herzegovina, - 9.
+Calls upon all the political leaders in Bosnia and Herzegovina to join their forces for the common future of the country and thus focus on the reform process, - 10.
+Calls upon the Islamic World to continue to commemorate the tragic events that occurred in Srebrenica 17 years ago on 11 July as the Day of Mourning in line with the Resolution adopted by the 38th Session of the Council of Foreign Ministers held in Astana, Republic of Kazakhstan, on 30th June 2011, - 11.
+Emphasizes the importance of the economic development in consolidating peace and stability in Bosnia and Herzegovina and invites the Islamic Development Bank to develop result-oriented projects in cooperation with the relevant development agencies of the Member States for ameliorating the economic and social conditions of the people of Bosnia and Herzegovina, - 12.
+Calls upon the OIC Member States and the OIC financial institutions to increase their contributions to the OIC Trust Fund for the Return of the Displaced Persons in BiH, - 13.
+Requests the Secretary General to follow up the implementation of the present Resolution and report thereon to the 40th Session of the Council of Foreign Ministers.